 Elderberries are used to make wines, syrups, and jellies and are quite productive for those purposes.
 There are farms in the Midwest who specialize in growing Elderberries for the wine industry.
 The flower bracts when in full bloom are sometimes cut, breaded and fried as fritters, Yum!

 The Elderberry plant is a large multi stemmed shrub that can grow to 12′ in height and width.
 It grows by sending up new shoots from the ground every spring.
 It will spread over time to make quite a thicket if allowed to have its way.
 To keep it productive, it is good to cut out the older stems each year.
 Some growers with several plants will cut every other plant to the ground every couple of years to rejuvenate the plant.
 It may seem drastic but it works.
 You will need two different varieties to get good pollination.

 Below you will find descriptions of the different varieties we offer.

-Adams II Elderberry Join Our Wait List
+Adams II Elderberry Now Available

 The Adams II Elderberry is an older variety of American Elderberry that was selected for berry size, berry cluster size and regularity of bearing.
 This is a time proven American Elderberry.
 AdamsII was selected in New York State but bears well throughout the eastern United States.

-Bob Gordon Elderberry Join Our Wait List
+Bob Gordon Elderberry Now Available

 The Bob Gordon Elderberry was selected and released by the University of Missouri for its large flower clusters and uniform ripening.
 Flower clusters can be as large as 12″ across and the large berries ripen uniformly in mid-July.
 It is an excellent variety for juicing, jellies and wine production.